toyokazu-sekiguchi/mddm/README.md

 * [LIKELIHOODS]
   - `use_BAO`,`use_H0`, `use_CMB`: Flags for whether data is incorporated in likelihood calculation.
 They should be either `true` of `false`
 * [MCMC]
   - `ob`, `odm`, `ol`, `decay_rate`, `mratio`, `nnu`, `mnu`: When each parameter is varied in the parameter estimation, three numbers should be given in order: lower limit, upper limit, initial fluctuations.
 When left as blank, corresponding parameter is fixed to the fiducial value.
+Comma ',' should be used to separate each item.
   - `nwalkers`: Number of walkers in affine invariant MCMC sampler.
 This should be at least twice the number of varied parameters.
   - `nsteps`: Number of steps for MCMC analysis
   - `parallel`: If `true`, parallelization is implemented in the MCMC calculation.